lxysgp/lxysgp/README.md

 ---
 ## About me!
-I really love coding and hacking!
+I really love coding and hacking.
 I spend quite a lot of time in improving my hacking skills with kali-linux.
-Math is also my interest!
-I love solving math problems a lot.
+Math is also my interest.
+I love solving math problems a lot!
 ---
 ## 🚀 What I Do
 - 🧮 Competitive programming (C++)